IgnatMaldive/flask-htmx-search/README.md

 ## How it Works

-This example uses the Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.
+This example uses the Tavily Search and Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.

 ## Running Locally